jlegatheaux/cnss/README.md

 parameter name value
 ```

-Defines a global parameter of name _name_ and value _value_ (both are character strings without any blanck character in the middle); global parameters are accessible to nodes ControlAlgorithms as a collection of name / value pairs accessible via an hash map collection.
+Defines a global parameter of name _name_ and value _value_ (both are character strings without any blanck character in the middle); global parameters are accessible to nodes ControlAlgorithms as a collection of ( name, value ) pairs accessible via an hash map collection.

 Examples:
 ```